 Think of a real estate investor with $100,000.
 He could buy one $100,000 rental property that earns him $10,000 net a year, or he could put $20,000 down on five rental properties and get 30-year, $80,000 mortgages at 4% interest ($3,200/year) on the rest.
 In the mortgage scenario, he’s now earning $100,000 a year while paying $16,000 in interest.
 That leaves a profit of $84,000.

 This same concept can apply to personal loans.
-Use it right, and you could earn more returns on an investment.
+Use it right, and you could earn more returns on investment.

 Are There Personal Loans for Bad Credit?

 Personal loans for bad credit do exist, so don’t count yourself out.
 You will have to make some sacrifices, though.
-Personal loans for bad credit usually charge higher interest rates or require you to put down collateral to offset the lender’s perceived risk of you.
+Personal loans for bad credit usually charge higher interest rates or require you to put down collateral to offset the lender’s perceived risk to you.